Tech-at-DU/React-Redux-Timers-Tutorial/P12-Style-Timer-View/content.md

 </div>
 ```

-## Style the Block
+# Style the Block

-I used Flex Box to layout the block.
+Now that we have our class names, let's build out the style.
+Start with using Flex Box to layout the block.

+> [action]
+>
+> Create the file `/src/components/timer-view.css` and add the following to it:
+>
 ```css
 .timer-view {
   display: flex;